imixs/imixs-office-workflow/src/site/markdown/auth/oidc/keycloak.md

 The following section describes how to run Imixs-Office-Workflow with [Keycloak](https://www.keycloak.org/) in a local dev environment.

-To start the environment run with:
+To start the environment including a Keycloak server and Imixs-Office-Workflow run :

     $ docker-compose -f docker/docker-compose-keycloak up